 Since the release of TheraBreath in 1997, my formulas have become America's #1 selling fresh breath solution.
-Millions of people now rely on TheraBreath to keep their breath fresh, their mouth clean and their teeth healthy and free of plaque and cavities.
-If you are looking for a solution to bad breath and haven't yet tried TheraBreath for yourself, what's keeping you?
+Millions of people now rely on TheraBreath to keep their breath fresh, their mouth clean, and their teeth healthy and free of plaque and cavities.
+If you are looking for a solution for bad breath and haven't yet tried TheraBreath yourself, what's stopping you?

 Find out what millions of Americans already know: TheraBreath is the best and easiest way to stop bad breath, anytime, anywhere!
 Click here to read some of their success stories.